 At a Glance - Properties of Equality

 So how do we really know when two things are equal?
-We rely primarily upon properties, and we aren't talking real estate.
+We rely primarily on properties, and we aren't talking real estate.
 We mean the properties of reflexivity, symmetry, and transitivity.
-These play a special role in geometry, so they are extra-important to remember.
+These play a special role in geometry, so they're extra-important to remember.

 The reflexive property states that A = A. That's some deep stuff, man.

 Think of the reflexive property as the reflexible property.
 Take a contortionist, for example.
 He'll be a contortionist if he's standing up or if he's sitting on his own head.
 It doesn't matter how flexible he is; he'll still be a contortionist.